 Pretty intriguing stuff here.
 Pentecostals…. what a mystery they are.

 The Daily Star has picked up on a poll conducted by the hotel chain Travelodge: A QUARTER of children reckon Easter is about celebrating the Easter Bunny’s birthday.
 53% do not know what Easter is, instead seeing it as just a chance to scoff chocolate.

 And this time it’s truly a fish and hasn’t been Photoshopped to look like one!

 Once more- criticism of Israeli policy isn’t anti-semitism any more than criticism of American policy is anti-Americanism or criticism of Iranian policy is anti-Persianism.
 But it suits the government of Israel to foist the anti-semitic card because it stirs emotions and unnerves people.

 But of course he does.
 Of course he does.
 But it doesn’t matter what he believes because 1) he isn’t an archaeologist; 2) he isn’t a biblical scholar; and 3) he isn’t a theologian.
-Further, there are lots of tinfoil … Continue reading